 The Porters are usually the first members of staff you will encounter when you arrive at Queens'.
-The team consists of a Head Porter, Deputy Head Porter and Receptionist/Office Administrator, supported by 13 full-time Porters and a number of relief Porters.
+The team consists of a Head Porter and 15 full-time Porters, and a number of relief Porters.
 The team members are always friendly, courteous and helpful and are always happy to give directions and provide other information.

 The Porters' Lodge is the newest building on the campus.
 It was completed in March 2013, yet fully complements the College's older buildings.

 The Porters' Lodge is open 24 hours almost every day of the year and is normally double staffed.